rackerlabs/rackspace-how-to/content/cloud-servers/getting-started-with-tasksel-on-debian.md

 # sudo apt-get install tasksel
 Running Tasksel
-Once Tasksel is installed, run Tasksel with the following command:
+After you install Tasksel, run Tasksel with the following command:

 # sudo tasksel

 ###Installing Software

-After initiating Tasksel, you’ll be brought to a GUI based interface with a list of Tasks you can choose to install to your server.
-Use the ARROW KEYS to move your cursor, and the SPACEBAR to check a box next to the Task you wish to install.
-Once you’ve selected the software, press ENTER.
+After initiating Tasksel, a GUI-based interface appears that contains a list of Tasks you can install to your server.
+Use the ARROW KEYS to move your cursor, and the SPACEBAR to check a box next to the Task you want to install.
+After you’ve selected the software, press ENTER.

- As the software is installed, you’ll be given a progress bar.
-Once Tasksel returns you to the command prompt, your software should be installed.
+You will see a progress bar as the software installs.
+When Tasksel returns you to the command prompt, your software is installed.

 # sudo service apache2 status
 ● apache2.service - The Apache HTTP Server